-In particular, a North Korean based construction company known as Mansudae Overseas Project, has been designing fine art for decades, helping art to become one of North Korea’s most important and most successful exports.
-While many other North Korean barriers remain up, fine art from the country has managed to make its way to foreign countries that are located as far away as Africa.
+In particular, a North Korean-based construction company known as the Mansudae Overseas Project has been designing fine art for decades, helping art to become one of North Korea’s most important and most successful exports.
+While many other North Korean barriers remain up, fine art from the country has managed to make its way to foreign countries located as far away as Africa.

 About Mansudae Overseas Project

 Established in 1959, the Pyongyang based art studio has a total of 4,000 workers, 1,000 of whom are highly skilled artists.
-The Mansudae Overseas Project has handled so much work over the years that it is currently classified as one of the largest and most successful art production studios.
+The Mansudae Overseas Project (MOP) has handled so much work over the years that it is currently classified as one of the world’s largest and most successful art production studios.

 Different departments inside the studio

 The Mansudae Overseas Project features many departments, making it the most prominent and well-known studio in North Korea.
-Some of the departments include woodcutting, ceramics, painting and of course sculptures.
+Some of the departments include woodcutting, ceramics, painting, and of course, sculptures.
 Although the studio has helped to create monuments such as the Monument to the Founding of the Korean Workers Party1 all over the country, it is the international commissions that the studio is most well known for.

 International exports since the mid-1970s

-The Mansudae Overseas Project has managed to attract a steady list of international clients although Germany is the only country in Europe that has ever commissioned the studio to create a monument (Frankfurt’s Fairy Tale Fountain).
+The Mansudae Overseas Project has managed to attract a steady list of international clients.
+However, Germany is the only country in Europe that has ever commissioned the studio to create a monument (Frankfurt’s Fairy Tale Fountain).

 Videos: Interviews with artists in Mansudae Art Studio